 California Master’s in Counseling Programs

 Clinical mental health counseling has become an increasingly sought-after field for both clients seeking relief and professionals hoping to enter the helping profession.
 In fact, the mental health industry is expected to grow 25 percent by 2029, according to the Bureau of Labor Statistics.
 California employed 34,820 mental health professionals as of 2021, and this number will grow.
-To accommodate the increasing numbers and demand for counseling services, several universities have developed clinical mental health counseling master’s programs in the state.
+To accommodate the increasing numbers and demand for counseling services, several universities in the state have developed clinical mental health counseling master’s programs that directly address the needs for California residents.
 We have divided our list of Master’s in Counseling programs into categories, including affordable, accredited, no GRE, and accelerated master’s in counseling degrees.

 In general, counseling master’s degrees in California follow the same format as counseling programs in other states.
 Programs that satisfy the state’s educational requirements to become licensed as a professional counselor (LPC) will have a combination of coursework and practical experience working with clients under a supervisor.
 The resources and format of these programs may differ, but the basics are the same.